Year end paperwork for a Profession Libérale

 Then download the declaration and send it to your Association Agréée with your 2035.

-Finally you need to go to the Net-Entreprises site and fill in the form DSI.
-Add it to your account if you can't see it there.
-It's compulsory to do it by early June.
-They send it off to URSSAF and CIPAV to let them know how much you made last year, so that they can calculate what you should have paid and adjust contributions accordingly.
-It can be scary if you've paid too little the year before, as they want you to make it up and pay the same amount again for this year in the 6 months that are left, so it's a good idea to salt some money away in readiness if you have an inkling that you are underpaying.
+The DSI declaration on Net-entreprises has been abolished from 2021.
+There is now an extra page in your tax return where you need to fill in the compulory social contributions that you have paid "Cotisations sociales obligatoires" which go in box DSCA.
+The tax office send it and your profit figure to URSSAF and CIPAV to let them know how much you made last year, so that they can calculate what you should have paid and adjust contributions accordingly.
+It can be scary if you've paid too little the year before, as they want you to make it up and pay the same amount again for this year in the 6 months that are left, so it's a good idea to salt some money away in readiness if you have an inkling that you are under paying.
+You can also let them know via the online accounts if you are expecting to make a lot more or a lot less than the year before and they will adjust your contributions accordingly.